Take It Back: 11 Tips To Help Relieve Back Pain

 What you really need is a non-drug form of treatment that will provide a long-term solution to what may turn out to be a long-term problem.
 And the experts agree!

 Get moving as soon as possible.
-Start off with just walking around the house and progress to walking to the shops.
+Start off with just walking around the house and progress to walking to the shops or around the block.
 You may have to put up with a little discomfort initially, so start slowly and gradually build up your activity level each day.

 Apart from using ice for the first 48 hours after an injury, most experts recommend only using heat for low back pain.